Green Tea In Pregnancy: 6 Benefits And 3 Side Effects

 There is no scientific evidence that states green tea may improve symptoms of morning sickness during pregnancy.

 Having green tea in pregnancy is safe for you and your baby.
 Green tea is rich in catechins and nutrients and has various health benefits, such as regulating blood pressure, controlling blood sugar, boosting the immune system, and protecting against dental issues.
 Studies suggest pregnant women can have three to four cups of green tea in a day.
-However, it is best to consult your doctor before drinking green tea while pregnant, as overconsumption can pose risks due to its epigallocatechin and caffeine content.
+However, it is best to consult your doctor before drinking green tea or any other herbal teas during pregnancy, as overconsumption can pose risks due to its epigallocatechin and caffeine content.

 Infographic: Precautions To Take When Drinking Green Tea During Pregnancy